w3c/third-party-resources-checker/README.md

 It is meant to become a component of a new streamlined W3C publication workflow.

+## Installation

+Install the dependencies by running `npm install`.

 ## Usage

+### Standalone

-After installing the dependencies with `npm install`, run the checker via the command line:
+The checker can be run standalone via the command line:

 ```shell
   Usage: third-party-resources-checker [options] URI